Unique gravitational wave signatures of GLPV scalar-tensor theories: Introduction

 A non-minimally, derivatively coupled scalar field will significantly alter the spectrum of the induced GWs with respect to the GR case.
 For instance, two of us investigated in Ref.~\cite{Domenech:2024drm} the impact of a Horndeski scalar field.
 We found that the presence of higher-derivative terms (proportional to powers of second-order derivatives) may lead to a significant enhancement of the GW spectrum.
 For a scale-invariant primordial spectrum, the resulting induced GW spectrum scales as $f^3$, where $f$ is the frequency of the GWs.
 Unfortunately, such scaling coincides with the universal prediction for the low-frequency tail of GWs generated by finite-time sources \cite{Cai:2019cdl}.
 Thus, although primordial fluctuations with the CMB normalization can yield a detectable induced GW signal within Horndeski theories \cite{Domenech:2024drm}, it may be challenging to distinguish it from other sources.

 It is important to note that the enhancement found in Ref.~\cite{Domenech:2024drm} is directly linked to higher-order spatial derivatives in scalar-scalar-tensor interactions.
 These terms are, e.g., not present in the case of a non-minimally coupled scalar field.
 Indeed, Ref.~\cite{Kugarajh:2025rbt} analyzes the impact of $f(R)$ gravity (which is equivalent to a non-minimally coupled scalar field \cite{Maeda:1988ab}) on the induced GWs, showing that the main effect on the GWs emerges from the modified curvature perturbation at linear order and not the source term itself (see also Ref.~\cite{Lopez:2025gfu} for a similar analysis in the Palatini formalism).
 In a complementary direction, Refs.~\cite{Hu:2024hzo,Feng:2024yic,Zhang:2024vfw} investigate the induced GW spectrum in parity-violating modifications of GR in scalar-tensor theories and teleparallel gravity.
+Note that the higher derivative interactions have also been discussed in detail in the context of the EFT of dark energy, where they can lead to a decay of GW into the scalar field \cite{Creminelli:2018xsv}.
+In our case, we consider the interaction to be only relevant in the very early Universe before BBN.

 In this work, we generalize the results of Ref.~\cite{Domenech:2024drm} by studying the generation of induced GWs in GLPV theories.
 We uncover a new higher-derivative scalar-scalar-tensor interaction, unique to GLPV theories disformally disconnected from Horndeski.
 The new interaction explicitly breaks the second-order nature of the equations of motion, further enhancing the generation of GWs from small scale primordial fluctuations.
 Note that such modification only appears at second order in perturbation theory for scalar-scalar-tensor interactions, as linear perturbation obeys a standard dispersion.
 Induced GWs are specially suited to test such unique interactions.
 As we will show, the new interaction leads to an enhancement of the GW power spectrum scaling as $f^5$ for a scale-invariant curvature power spectrum.
 The growth is insensitive to the details of the models as long as the corrections to GR at linear order are sufficiently small.